 (d) The authority for the release.

-(18) Upon a prisoner's release or transfer, the jail shall obtain a receipt for all property returned to the prisoner or the receiving officer, as appropriate.
+(16) (Important) Upon an inmate's release or transfer, the jail shall obtain a receipt for all property returned to the inmate or the receiving officer, as appropriate.

 Promulgated Under: 111.15